phuongnd08/simple_provision/README.md

 That way you can use the same scripts for different type of server and still be able to produce different outcomes.

-## Set up your Digital Ocean server:
+## Provision your Digital Ocean server:
 `fsdo my-awesome-server --droplet-name YOUR_DROPLET_NAME`

 ## Contributing